An Expeditionary Army Ready For The Next Challenge, Not The Last

 Digitalisation offers the Army significant opportunities to perform our role more efficiently, more effectively and with better integration with our partners.
 This is underpinned by an agenda known as Programme THEIA.

-Programme THEIA will promote new digital ways of working, enable better decisions and catalyse organisational competitiveness.
+Programme THEIA will promote new digital ways of working, laid out in the Army Digital Data Plan, to enable better decisions and catalyse organisational competitiveness.
 Its outcomes are to compete with our adversaries, improve our efficiencies and integrate with our partners.

 From 2024, the Collective Training Transformation Programme will ensure the Army remains prepared for ever more complex threats, taking advantage of immersive training environments and data-led training.